drpicox/promises-presentation-introduction/README.md

-# Introduction to GruntJS Presentation
+# Introduction to Promises

-This project is a static web page for the presentation to introduce GruntJS.
+This project is a static web page for the presentation to introduce Promises.

 This presentation uses impress.js to make a prezi like presentation.